From Saimaa to Russia

 sleeps".
 Tickets can be easily purchased in VR online shop or alternatively by using VR mobile application.

 More information about Vainikkala railway station

-There's a bus connection from Lappeenranta to Vyborg.
+There's also a bus connection from Lappeenranta to Vyborg.
 This is very

 convenient for a day trip to the historical town, whether it's

 sightseeing or shopping trip.
 Those preferring to take their time and

 appreciate Vyborg before continuing to the megapolis of St. Petersburg,